kuroneko/fsd/README.md

 Marty Bochane's FSD 2 source code.

-It originated from a zip file 'fsd1110.zip', which bears indications it may have come from the FSFDT team.
+It originated from a zip file 'fsd1110.zip', which bears indications it may have been "FSFDT Windows FSD Beta from FSD V3.000 draft 9".
 It is almost identical to contents of the fsd-ubuntu-120413.tar.bz2 distribution still available from the Apollo3 flight simulator site.

 ## License